 “Pizza Hut is constantly exploring new technology-based solutions to advance our delivery business as we look to redefine the modern pizza experience for our customers,” said Nicolas Burquier, chief customer and operations officer, Pizza Hut, U.S. “The opportunity to work with a proven innovator in the delivery space like FedEx allows us the opportunity to leverage cutting-edge technology to further optimize our best-in-class delivery experience.”

-Does your company have news it would like to share with our readers?
-If so, we invite you to review our editorial guidelines and submit your press release for publishing consideration.
+Does your company have a success story it would like to share with our readers?
+If so, we invite you to review our editorial guidelines and submit your case study for publishing consideration.